 District and borough diversion rates exclude impact of large apartment complexes, including many NYCHA sites, where recyclables are collected through containerized service.
-In June 1998, the citywide rate without these sites was 19.8% (18.3% with them).
+In June 1998, the citywide diversion rate without these sites was 18.3% (with these sites it was 17.0%).
+In June 1999, the citywide rate without these sites was 19.8% (18.3% with them).